Skip to content

 0

-I want to validate my AWS CloudFormation template to make sure I don’t have syntax errors.
+I want to validate my AWS CloudFormation template to make sure that I don’t have syntax errors.

 Resolution

-To follow proper JSON or YAML syntax in your CloudFormation template, consider the following:
+Make sure to follow JSON or YAML syntax best practices in your CloudFormation template.
+To resolve this error, take the following actions:

-To resolve this issue, add a resource logical ID that's named test.
-Or, create a parameter that's named test where the reference returns the ImageId value.
-The following example JSON and YAML templates include a parameter with the name test and ImageId as the value.
+To resolve this error, specify a resource logical ID.
+Or, create a parameter named test where the reference returns the ImageId value.
+The following example JSON and YAML templates include a parameter with test as the name and ImageId as the value.

 {